vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 ## Event Loop

 Even though everybody knows about event loop, not so many people know that it's actually a part of Nodejs runtime.
 Not a part of Javascript and not even a part of V8 engine, but a part of Nodejs.
 It heavily relies on [libuv](https://libuv.org/) library written in C for non-blocking asynchronous operations.
-Browsers like Chrome also have event loop but it's actually a different implementation.
+At the same time browsers like Chrome also have event loop, but it's actually a different implementation.

 I'm not going to talk about event loop in this article, however it was impossible not to mention it here.
-I highly doubt many JS devs know how event loop works (neither do I 😃).
-As event loop is a very sophisticated mechanism it deserves it own article.

 ## Event Emitter

 We will start with a bit easier concept **Event Emitter**.
+This class is a fundamental part of Node.js's asynchronous event-driven architecture.

 Node.js Event Emitter is used to implement [pub-sub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
 The idea is very simple: emitter is a publisher which emits **named events** and callback functions are registered as subscribers.